-The school will keep a record of staff authorised to use Physical intervention.
+The school will keep a record of staff trained to use Physical intervention.
+This is anyone within school at the moment but there are those who are trained by Dynamis to the best de-escalation (see appendix 2).
 Staff are only authorised to use reasonable force in applying physical intervention, although there is no absolute definition of this, as what constitutes reasonable force depends upon the particular situation and the pupil to whom it is being applied.